htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 The section contains a list of the individual configuration macros for HTCondor.
-Before attempting to set up HTCondor configuration, you should probably read the introduction to configuration section ( `Introduction to
+Before attempting to set up HTCondor configuration, you should probably read the :doc:`/admin-manual/introduction-to-configuration` section and possibly the :doc:`/admin-manual/configuration-templates` section.
-Configuration <../admin-manual/introduction-to-configuration.html>`__)
-and possibly the configuration template section ( `Configuration Templates <../admin-manual/configuration-templates.html>`__).

-The settings that control the policy under which HTCondor will start, suspend, resume, vacate or kill jobs are described in section \ `Policy Configuration for Execute Hosts and for Submit
-Hosts <../admin-manual/policy-configuration.html>`__ on Policy Configuration for the *condor_startd*, not in this section.
+The settings that control the policy under which HTCondor will start, suspend, resume, vacate or kill jobs are described in :ref:`admin-manual/policy-configuration:*condor_startd* policy configuration`, not in this section.

 HTCondor-wide Configuration File Entries
 ----------------------------------------